NG-ZORRO/ng-zorro-antd/components/tooltip/doc/index.en-US.md

 ## Exclude body element's scroll event need to refresh the position of CDK

 In the usage of toolip(including popconfirm、popover), body element's scroll event will update the position of tooltip.
 It will never update the position of tooltip if the scroll event is happend in a custom element.
-You can add `[nz-follow-scroll]` directive to achieve the goal
+You can add `cdkScrollable` directive to achieve the goal

 ## Note